malramsay64/phd-thesis/03_Dynamics/introduction.md

 Brownian Dynamics as a more granular form of Langevin Dynamics.

-The  models are suitable for describing the dynamic properties of most liquids, however, there are instances, particularly in supercooled liquids,
+The Stokes-Einstein-Debye models are suitable for describing the dynamic properties of most liquids, however, there are instances, particularly in supercooled liquids,